rickadams2/cms2/README.md

 # cms2
-created a CMS without a PHP framework
+created a CMS without a PHP framework alike WordPress.